Young people turn away from TV news to keep up to date online

 Other findings from the research include:

 - After TV (79%), the internet is the next most popular platform for news (used by 73% of people), followed by radio (46%).
-One in three adults gets their news from print newspapers.
-But, when combining traditional print with newspaper websites and apps, this increases to half of adults.
+Over a third of adults (32%) get news from print newspapers.
+But, when combining traditional print with newspaper websites and apps, this increases to 49%.

 - A fifth (19%) of UK adults use news aggregators, and 25% say they use search engines for news, a decline from 2020 (28%).